 Now some fresh pickings from the Political Grapevine:

-President Bush was repeatedly portrayed as the less intellectual candidate during last year's presidential campaign, but it turns out he and former Democratic candidate John Kerry had nearly identical grade averages while at Yale University in the 1960s.
+President Bush was repeatedly portrayed as the less intellectual candidate during last year's presidential campaign, but it turns out he and former Democratic candidate John Kerry (search) had nearly identical grade averages while at Yale University in the 1960s.

 Kerry's newly released Navy records show he had a cumulative average of 76, or C. In fact, he received four D's his freshman year — in geology, political science and two history courses.
 President Bush also had a cumulative grade average in the upper 70s.
 As for any substantive new material about Kerry's military career, The Boston Globe says the newly released records offer nothing.